 Doesn’t lead to action

-Awareness is not the same as behaviour change
+Awareness is not the same as behavioural change

 In fact in some cases it is shown to make the bias worse.
 This is very human and is called moral licensing.
 I do it too.
 I have just started a fitness programme, and have noticed I allow myself more daytime snacks now.
 I feel good about myself, so I give myself a moral license to indulge.
 With unconscious bias training you see something similar.
 People think, ‘Oh well, I have done the unconscious bias training – ticked that box, done my bit for diversity – so now I can go back to normal.’